The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Results

-While the peaks for $\beta=0.5$ were $\psi_{peak}\approx1.3$ at $Pe=1$, for $Pe=10$ this rises to $\psi_{peak}\approx1.5$, and for $Pe=100$ decreases to $\psi_{peak}\approx1$. {The shift in peaks has a two-fold origin: the relative roles of deterministic versus diffusion effects, and the shift in the bulk cell distributions due to high- and low-shear trapping.
-In the former case, as rotational diffusion effects decrease (increase from $Pe=1$ to $Pe=10$) the decrease in randomness leads to decreased orientational spreading and sharper peaks.
-The slight elongation of cells ($\beta=0.5$) also results in cells spending more time aligned parallel to the flow direction.
+For the case of high rotational diffusion, $Pe=1$, we note that all distributions for non-spherical swimmers peak {at approximately} $\theta=\pi/4$ and $\theta=5\pi/4$ (with troughs {at approximately} $\theta=3\pi/4$ and $\theta=7\pi/4$) across all models, with peak concentrations increasing with cell elongation. {As the rotational diffusion decreases, corresponding to an increase in the rotational P\'eclet number, the peaks shift towards $\theta =0$ and $\theta= \pi$ for all $\beta$, with peaks clearly sharpening for the case of $\beta=0.99$.} For $\beta=0.5$ there is a non-monotonic change in $\psi_{peak}$, shifting from $\psi_{peak}\approx1.3$ to $\psi_{peak}\approx1.5$ to $\psi_{peak}\approx1$ for $Pe=1, 10, 100$, respectively. {The shift in peaks has a two-fold origin: the relative roles of advection and swimming (deterministic effects) versus diffusion effects, and the shift in the bulk cell distributions due to high- and low-shear trapping.
+In the aforementioned case, as rotational diffusion effects decrease (increase from $Pe=1$ to $Pe=10$) the decrease in randomness leads to decreased orientational spreading and sharper peaks.
+The slight elongation of cells ($\beta=0.5$) results in cells spending more time aligned parallel to the flow direction.
 Meanwhile high- and low-shear trapping are phenomena observed by \citet{vennamneni2020shear}, where high-shear trapping refers to the shape and rotational diffusion dependent migration of cells towards channel walls and similarly low-shear trapping refers to the migration of swimmers towards the centreline.
 In our studies, both high-shear trapping and low-shear trapping are captured for $\beta=0.99$, as evidenced by the high-shear trapping leading the peak of the wall distribution increasing from $\psi_{peak}\approx 1.6$ to $\psi_{peak}\approx 4$ to $\psi_{peak}\approx 8$, for $Pe=1,10,100$, respectively, before a transition to low-shear trapping for $Pe=10^4$ in figure \ref{CellDensityWallBounded} as the cells move away from the walls. }